What Is the Best Time of the Year to Lay Sod?

 - Always follow the manufacturer’s recommendations and ultimately “water-in” fertilizer after each application.

-Saratoga Sod Farm is a proud grower, supplier, and installer of high-quality sod grass to commercial and residential clients in NY & New England.
+Saratoga Sod Farm is a proud grower, supplier, and installer of high-quality natural turfgrass sod to commercial and residential clients in NY & the Northeast.
 Get in touch with us today regarding pricing, installation services, or any questions about sod!